jacebenson/cedar/docs/docs/environment-variables.md

   includeEnvironmentVariables = ['SECRET_API_KEY', 'ANOTHER_ONE']
 ```

 By adding environment variables to this array, they'll be available to Web in production via `process.env.SECRET_API_KEY`.
-This means that if you have an environment variable like `process.env.SECRET_API_KEY` Redwood removes and replaces it with its _actual_ value.
+This means that if you have an environment variable like `process.env.SECRET_API_KEY` Cedar removes and replaces it with its _actual_ value.

 Note: if someone inspects your site's source, _they could see your `REDWOOD_ENV_SECRET_API_KEY` in plain text._ This is a limitation of delivering static JS and HTML to the browser.